OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 |                      Markers display                       |
 | ![Border Threat display](./docimages/border.threat.02.png) |

+For the way the collision threats are managed, see [here](../MUX-implementations/RESTNavServer/README.md#bonus).

 ### More
 - See a closed borders example (Groix) in `markers.02.yaml`.
 - See the script `markers.to.gpx.sh`, it generates a GPX file from the markers, that can be used for OpenCPN validation.